ArthurKretzer/data_engineering_exercises/README.md

 ```

 The next script searches for nicholas cage portuguese wikipedia page and gets a table containing the list of all his movies.
 Then it stores this information into a .csv file.

+---

+### Exercise 8

+This exercise focus on creating an access to AWS s3.
+You need to create an account on aws and an API key for your account.
+This API id key and password should be provided on a .env file on Exercise 8 folder for aws.py to run correctly.
+There's a .env example file on the repo as reference.
+You should edit it and rename as .env inside Exercise 8 folder.
+This script simply creates a test bucket.
+To avoid unecessary billings, you should delete the test bucket rightly after script execution on AWS console.